gocatchup/gocatchup/docs/development/README.md

 Run `make test` will run your tests inside of a docker container.
 If you want to run tests locally you can run `./build/test.sh` directly.

+## Starting shell inside of container

+It might be useful to start a shell inside of the build container.
+To start an interactive shell run `make shell`.